-In connection with the Luna gold purchase agreement (Note 7), the Company has committed to purchase 17% of the gold produced by Luna's Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.
+In connection with the Aurizona VPP agreement (Note 6), the Company has committed to purchase 17% of the gold produced by the Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.

-In connection with the SilverCrest gold purchase agreement (Note 7), the Company has committed to purchase 20% of the gold produced by SilverCrest's Santa Elena Project for a per ounce cash payment of the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.
+In connection with the Santa Elena VPP agreement (Note 6), the Company has committed to purchase 20% of the gold produced by the Santa Elena Project for a per ounce cash payment of the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.
 In exchange, the Company will make an upfront payment of \$12.0 million to SilverCrest upon satisfaction of certain funding conditions.
 To date, this upfront payment has not been advanced.